 Four Factor Analysis

 - The number or proportion of LEP persons served or encountered in the eligible service population.
-Because much of the Fire Department’s focus is on emergency fire, rescue, and medical response, fire prevention, and safety compliance, enforcement and education outreach, and because most of the Department’s programs are delivered on as needed basis, it is assumed that the proportion of LEP persons encountered is similar to that in the general public in the City of Boise.
+Much of the Fire Department’s focus is on emergency fire, rescue, and medical response, fire prevention, and safety compliance, enforcement and education outreach, and because most of the Department’s programs are delivered on as needed basis, it is assumed that the proportion of LEP persons encountered is similar to that in the general public in the City of Boise.

 - The nature and importance of the program, activity or service provided by the recipient to people’s lives.
-Most of the Department’s work directly affects the health, safety or welfare of the general population including members of the LEP population, to the extent LEP individuals are present within the City of Boise and the service areas for the Whitney Fire District, and the North Ada County Fire and Rescue District, for which the Boise Fire Department provides Fire and Rescue Emergency services under Joint Powers Agreements
+Most of the Department’s work directly affects the health, safety or welfare of the general population including members of the LEP population, to the extent LEP individuals are present within the City of Boise and the service areas for the Whitney Fire District, and the North Ada County Fire and Rescue District, for which the Boise Fire Department provides Fire and Rescue Emergency services under Joint Powers Agreements.

 The Department frequently surveys front-line staff for instances of direct or indirect contact with LEP individuals.
 The Department also has “I Speak” cards available at the front desk.
-In addition, the Department includes within its outreach materials information on a phone number to call for translation or interpretation services.

-In addition to the training provided by the city, the Department will ensure that its staff understands its Title VI LEP responsibilities.
+In addition to the training provided by the City, the Department will ensure that its staff understands its Title VI LEP responsibilities.
 Staff will also receive specific training on what language assistance services the City of Boise offers and specific procedures to be followed when encountering LEP persons.

-The Department will monitor and update this plan on a regular basis, but not less than annually.
+The Department will monitor and update this plan on a regular basis, but not less than triennially.
 At minimum, the Department will examine how many LEP persons were encountered and determine if their needs were met.
 The Department will also review its documents to determine if any of them should be translated into other languages and to determine if more program-specific outreach should be undertaken.
 It will also look at any complaints received and learn how to better serve the LEP population through those complaints.

 Send a Message to Human Resources